 B2B stands for ‘Business to Business’.
 B2B sales refers to companies who sell their products or services to other businesses, rather than to individuals.
 In contrast, B2C stands for ‘Business to Consumer’ and, refers to companies who sell directly to members of the public.

 Key differences between B2B and B2C

-In general, most B2B sales transactions are larger than those in B2C and will often have a longer, more complex sales process.
+In general, most B2B sales transactions are larger than those in B2C sales, and will often have a longer, more complex sales process.
 For example, a single consumer may buy a box of printer paper, while a large office might buy 100 boxes at a time, and a retailer may buy 1000+ boxes, that they will sell on at a later date.

 Many consumers will be sold via their emotions and encouraged to make an impulse buying decision there and then.
 The additional time involved in B2B sales means that a much more rational approach is needed, which clearly lays out all the benefits and tackles any potential objections head-on.

 B2C sellers will also cast their net wide to draw in as many people as possible.
 With B2B sales, the best results will be achieved by focusing on a much smaller, more targeted audience.

 For others, a single phone call might be all it takes for them to make up their mind about whether a business goes on their shortlist or not.
 Any good sales rep needs to be able to quickly adapt their pitch and strategy according to who they are speaking to and the cues they are receiving.
 By failing to do so, they risk losing out on the business.